 Learning How to Co-parent

-Dealing with the sadness, grief and anger that come up during divorce can be overwhelming but when parents demonstrate adaptive coping skills, children are less likely to worry about them.
+Dealing with the sadness, grief, and anger that come up during divorce can be overwhelming but when parents demonstrate adaptive coping skills, children are less likely to worry about them.
 A strong, appropriate support system can help parents gain control over their changing lives after the divorce.

-Your relationship with your former spouse is not over after you divorce.
+Your relationship with your former spouse is not over after your divorce.
 Because parenting is forever, your relationship shifts; it doesn’t go away.
 Creating a successful co-parenting relationship can greatly reduce the amount of stress and conflict for your children.

 - Take a respectful, low-key, formal approach to interacting with each other